ANNOUNCING REQUEST FOR APPLICATIONS RABKIN FELLOWSHIP IN MEDICAL EDUCATION FELLOWSHIP PERIOD: JULY 1, 2015 – JUNE 30, 2016

 Rabkin Fellows are required to undertake an analytic study, research, or an educational project focusing on an important issue in medical education.
 The fellows select a mentor to help guide their work in developing their project, and provide each other with support and feedback over the course of the year.
 The fellows present the results of their projects at a concluding symposium.

-A request for applications is typically made in late December and the new class announced in April.
+A request for applications is typically made in early January and the new class announced in April.

 The Shapiro Institute for Education and Research at HMS and BIDMC is pleased to announce the Rabkin Fellows in Medical Education for 2014 – 2015: